An ear plug is a small device, typically made of foam or plastic, that is inserted into the ear to protect the user from excessive noise.

 Q: How do I clean ear plugs?

 A: Before we describe how to clean your earplugs remember: cleaning disposable ear plugs won’t make them wearable again.
-Only clean ear plugs that are specifically designed to be cleaned and reused.
+Only wash ear plugs specifically designed to be cleaned and reused.
 That said, all you typically need is a bowl of warm water and some mild dishwashing detergent.
 Drop the ear plugs in the water and let them soak for 5 – 10 minutes.

-Once the soaking has loosened up the dirt and earwax use an old toothbrush to gently scrub the ear plugs.
-With ‘gently’ being the key word here.
+Once the soaking has loosened up the dirt and earwax use an old toothbrush to scrub the ear plugs gently.
+With ‘gently’ being the keyword here.
 After scrubbing away the dirt, run them under some cold water.
 Then lay them on a clean paper towel and let them air dry.
 That’s it.
 Keep in mind that your reusable ear plugs probably came with cleaning instructions.
 So if those instructions conflict with what you read here, always default to the manufacturer’s recommendations.

 The world is a noisier place than it’s ever been.
 Human ears simply were not designed to deal with the often extreme decibel levels we encounter as a matter of course these days.
 Ear plugs can help prevent short term damage to your ears and fend off long term hearing loss.